Investing, Investing Basics

 Investing in the FHSA

-Once your account is set up and you’ve made some contributions, you can purchase and hold the same types of qualified investments are you would typically hold in your TFSA and RRSP.
+Once your account is set up and you’ve made some contributions, you can purchase and hold the same types of qualified investments that you would typically hold in your TFSA and RRSP.
 For example, you can hold mutual funds, publicly traded securities, government and corporate bonds and GICs.

 Before investing in meme stocks, check out our investing section here.